laravel/nova-docs/4.0/upgrade.md

 * Destructive Action now will use `canRun` method before checking on model policy.

 Further detail regarding authorization availables on the [policy documentation](./resources/authorization.html#policies).

+### Preventing Accidental Form Abandonment

+Nova 4 now will automatically add Prevent Form Abandonment to Resource CRUD, it'll now warn users when they attempt to abandon the form.